Clausen

 lesser-known editions of the bible;

-miniature books; books with “signed” bindings
+miniature books; books with “signed”

-Colorado flora and fauna titles; British Royalty; Colorado narrow-gauge
+early Colorado flora and fauna titles; British Royalty; Colorado narrow-gauge

 railroad history; early automotive technical manuals; books about or by Adolph